 Meet the Team & Company History

-Andrew has been with the company since 2000.
-He is a Ford enthusiast and has several restorations to his own cars under his belt and has featured in several car magazines.
+Andrew has been with Greta since 2000 and is responsible for the workshop.
+He is a Ford enthusiast and has restored various classic that have featured in several car magazines.

 Three people attended a site meeting on December 26th 1959 at a burnt out pencil mill at Greta Side, Keswick to assess the practicality of rebuilding the property with a view to creating a Motor Body Repair business.